osmosis-labs/networks/genesis-validators.md

 ---
 *Disclaimer: This content is provided for informational purposes only, and should not be relied upon as legal, business, investment, or tax advice.
 You should consult your own advisors as to those matters.
 References to any securities or digital assets are for illustrative purposes only and do not constitute an investment recommendation or offer to provide investment advisory services.
 Furthermore, this content is not directed at nor intended for use by any investors or prospective investors, and may not under any circumstances be relied upon when making investment decisions.*

 This work, ["Osmosis Genesis Validators Guide"](https://github.com/osmosis-labs/networks/genesis-validators.md), is a derivative of ["Agoric Validator Guide"](https://github.com/Agoric/agoric-sdk/wiki/Validator-Guide) used under [CC BY](http://creativecommons.org/licenses/by/4.0/).
 The Agoric validator gudie is itself is a derivative of ["Validating Kava Mainnet"](https://medium.com/kava-labs/validating-kava-mainnet-72fa1b6ea579) by [Kevin Davis](https://medium.com/@kevin_35106), used under [CC BY](http://creativecommons.org/licenses/by/4.0/).
 "Osmosis Validator Guide" is licensed under [CC BY](http://creativecommons.org/licenses/by/4.0/) by [Osmosis Labs](https://osmosis.zone/).
-It was extensively modified to make relevant to the Osmosis Chain.
+It was extensively modified to be relevant to the Osmosis Chain.